-Mental Illnesses in youth often go undetected and taken for granted, thinking it’s just part of growing up and it will soon pass.
-Others may call it ‘being a teenager’ but sometimes, it was more than that.
+Mental Illnesses in youth often go undetected and are taken for granted as part of growing up and something that will soon pass.
+Others may call it ‘being a teenager’ but sometimes, it is more than that.

 Struggling teens may not even realise that their mental health is at risk.
 According to psychiatrists, young people don’t possess enough knowledge to recognise their own mental health difficulties.
 This is where the surrounding adults play an important role in identifying the signs and symptoms of mental illness among the youth.

 Half of all mental health conditions emerge during youth (12-24 years of age).
 It usually affects how young people think, feel, behave and can cause emotional, functional, and physical problems.

 Feelings of hopelessness, negative thoughts, numbness, and difficulty concentrating are some of the common symptoms.
 Constantly experiencing the said symptoms will hinder their ability to perform to their full potential and may interfere in doing daily tasks.